hack3rs.ca network-security

 4. Routing, Switching, and Security Visibility

-$ core idea: Switches forward frames inside a LAN using MAC addresses, while routers move packets between networks using routing tables.
-This matters because SPAN/mirror ports, taps, and sensor placement determine what traffic your IDS can actually see.
+$ core idea: Switches forward frames inside a LAN by MAC address.
+Routers move packets between networks using routing tables.
+That distinction matters because SPAN ports, taps, and sensor placement determine which traffic your IDS actually sees — a sensor on the wrong segment is blind to half the network.

-$ defender angle: Network defenders should know where NAT, load balancers, and proxies alter source/destination context.
-Misreading translated addresses is a common root cause for false assumptions during incident triage.
+$ defender angle: NAT, load balancers, and proxies all modify source or destination context.
+Misreading a translated address is a common root cause for wrong assumptions during triage.
+Know where address translation happens in your environment and how to correlate pre- and post-NAT addresses across log sources.

 $ prove understanding: Identify key control points: switches, routers, firewalls, reverse proxies, and DNS resolvers.